 Now the NFC-enabled key can be used remotely to transfer data to a PC for various operations – such as checking the car's status at home, self-diagnosis or checking service data with the garage.
 Alternatively plan a route from the comfort of your home and link it to your key – no more typing the destination into your GPS system before starting your journey.
 Combined with an NFC-enabled phone, it could even help you locate where your car is parked.

 On July 6th 2011 the Region of Eindhoven announced a real-time car monitoring pilot involving 300 cars with NXP, in partnership with IBM, NavTeq, Tass, Beijer Automotive and the University of Eindhoven.
 The cars will drive with an On Board Unit that connects to the in-car CAN-bus and sends real-time data to a back office via a mobile data connection.
 Once processed this data will provide road authorities and drivers with better information on local road conditions, and allows fleet managers to monitor their vehicles.

 Broadcast reception in the car is an important link to the outside world.
 Next to analog AM/FM, more and more digital radio standards are emerging around the globe.
 They complement analog radio with a wide variety of audio services, as well as new data services offering more detailed traffic information, images and slideshows.
-It also offers the possibilities of new services, downloading songs direct from the radio or map and software updates for GPS systems.
-NXP is the global number one supplier in car entertainment solutions.
+It also offers the possibilities of receiving emergency warnings, news snippets, weather forecasts and many more value added services besides high quality audio content.